 12. Schools are required to keep a separate ledger to clearly record all the income and expenditure chargeable to the EOEBG.
-While the demarcation of the General Domain and Special Domain is removed, schools are advised to take into
+While the demarcation of the General

 As a guiding principle, entertainment expenses such as lunch/dinner for staff should not be charged to the EOEBG or any school funds account.
 However, under school-based management, the IMC may approve expenses on entertainment according to the needs and policy priorities of the school on condition that the expenditures incurred are reasonable and necessary for educational purposes and met with in a cost-effective manner.
 In this connection, the expenses in respect of breakfasts/lunches/dinners incurred by school staff in relation to their discharge of duties in major school functions such as School Anniversary Dinner, Parent Teacher Association Annual Dinner, etc. can be charged to the EOEBG.
 Schools are required to avoid lavishness and to make conscientious decision in providing such expenses.
 The limits of such expenses per occasion and per head are \$150 for breakfast, \$350 for lunch and \$450 for dinner with service charge and tips included.
 The IMC is required to provide full justifications if the expenses exceed these limits.